JuliaActors/YAActL.jl/docs/src/examples.md

 > The top of the stack is the only receptionist in the stack system and was the only actor of the stack system created externally.
 It is created with a NIL content which is assumed to be the bottom of the stack marker.
 Notice that no mail address of a stack node is ever communicated by any node to an external actor.
 Therefore no actor outside the configuration defined above can affect any of the actors inside the stack except by sending the receptionist a communication.
 When a *pop* operation is done, the actor on top of the stack simply becomes a *forwarder* to the next actor in the link.
 This means that all communications received by the top of the stack are now forwarded to the next element.

-Now the core lines in the implementation are essentially the same as in Agha's example:
+Now the core lines in our implementation are essentially the same as in Agha's example:

 ```julia
 using YAActL